 - 1. Keep your practicum instructor/task supervisor informed: - a.
 Notify the practicum instructor/task supervisor prior to the start of work on any day that the student is unable to attend the practicum placement. - b.
 Make sure your practicum instructor/task supervisor is aware of where you are at all times and that includes lunch breaks. - c.
 Always contact your practicum instructor/task supervisor directly if you are going to be late, sick, there is inclement weather, or if there is an emergency and you are unable to come to your practicum placement. - 2.
 Develop a learning agreement with the student, practicum instructor/task supervisor, and faculty liaison. - 3.
 Work with enough clients so that the competencies in the course objectives can be met.
 Work with a variety of clients and problem situations. - 4.
 Work directly with individuals, families, groups, communities, and organizations. - 5.
-Any remote or virtual work must be approved by the Practicum Agency and align with Learning Agreement objectives.
+Any remote or virtual work must be approved by the Practicum Agency and align with Learning Agreement objectives. - 6.
+Participate in a minimum of one one-hour supervisory conference each week they are in placement.
+Students who have a Task Supervisor must meet weekly with their Task Supervisor for Weekly Check Ins in addition to their external supervision with a Practicum Instructor.
+See supervision policy for additional information.
+Weekly supervision is required for every week a student is scheduled to be in practicum.
+This includes students assigned to External Supervision through the School of Social Work.
+Students must document supervision on their monthly timesheets, which are monitored by their Practicum Liaison.
+If a Practicum Instructor will be unavailable for multiple weeks and unable to provide supervision, the student must notify their Practicum Liaison as soon as possible so an alternate supervision plan can be developed.
+Failure to attend multiple weekly supervision sessions may result in suspension from practicum.
+These situations will be reviewed on a case-by-case basis by the Practicum Office.
+For guidance on missed supervision specific to External Supervision, please see the External Supervision Policy.

-- 6. Participate in a minimum of one one-hour supervisory conference each week they are in placement.
-Students who have a Task Supervisor must meet weekly with their Task Supervisor for Weekly Check Ins in addition to their external supervision with a Practicum Instructor. - 7.
-Integrate classroom learning with the practicum experience. - 8.
+- 7. Integrate classroom learning with the practicum experience. - 8.
 Inform practicum instructors/task supervisors of practicum related course assignments in a sufficient amount of time to solicit their help should their help be needed to complete the assignment. - 9.
 Maintain student liability insurance throughout the practicum placement (purchased by the School of Social Work). - 10.
 Complete an Agency Safety and Communication Planning Document in collaboration with it to the practicum instructor/task supervisor (See Appendices). - 11.
 Complete all required hours in the practicum placement and attend all seminar classes as scheduled.
 If a student is not able to participate in practicum due to extenuating circumstances, student should communicate with the practicum instructor/task supervisor and the practicum liaison. - 12.
 Remember that you are entering a working organization that has a history, a present, and a future with and/or without you. - 13.
 Practice professionalism always.
 Be punctual and arrive ready to work at the beginning of the day.
 You have a beginning and an ending time for work each day.
-Always work within the designated time frames for your practicum placement. - 14.
+Always work within the designated time frames for your practicum placement.
+See appendix X for specific professional standards. - 14.
 Dress appropriately for your agency. - 15.
 Keep your assigned space clean and neat - 16.
 Make sure that you understand the tasks assigned to you. - 17.
 Complete all of your assigned work on time.
 If there is a problem with meeting a deadline, renegotiate the deadline with your practicum instructor/task supervisor. - 18.
 Do not cover up your mistakes.
 Inform your supervisor immediately!
 Mistakes left unchecked grow into problems. - 19.
 Remember you are responsible for your education/practicum experience.